Paying High When Prices Tank

 When the coffee industry accepts that scenario as the norm, we don't want anything to do with it.
 Our producer partners deserve better than that, as does the future of the drink we all depend on and love.
 Ultimately, this is what drove our collective decision to buck the trend and stick to a floor price that is much closer to what our farmers need to sustainably produce their coffee.
 And our partners couldn't agree more: “this is great news for [coffee cooperative] COMSA and for each one of our members; and without a doubt we are grateful to Coop Coffees for this gesture.
 Finding commercial partners of the caliber of Coop Coffees is not easy; in the list of coffee roasters and importers in the world there are few like them.” says COMSA General Manager Rodolfo Peñalba.

-Paying farmers a higher price is still better business and great coffee can still change the world.
+Paying high when prices tank is still better business and great coffee can still change the world.

 Feature: Coop Coffees founder and green bean buyer visit with Pangoa Cooperative staff in Peru.